 Now that you have made the decision to homeschool, getting started on the right track is very important.
 Deciding what curriculum to use is the first step to take.
 There are several curriculums available to home educators.
-You can decide to use one, more than one, or even mix and match subjects from different resources.
-Listed below are a few providers of homeschool curriculum.
-Please understand that every family and child is different, and may have different ways of learning, and in no way are we endorsing the use of any of these curriculums, but rather offer these as possible resources.
+You can decide to use one or mix and match subjects from different resources.
+Every family and child is different and may have different ways of learning and in no way are we endorsing the use of any one curriculum.
 It is your family’s responsibility to decide and acquire homeschool curriculum.
-A full list of recommendations is located on our website under the homeschool resources tab.
+A list of recommendations is located on our website under the homeschool resources tab.

-Harvest Homeschool, highly recommends enrolling in CHEAHA (Christian Educators At Home of Anniston) support group which holds curriculum fairs and used book sales each year.
-You will receive online newsletters to inform you of events and activities in the area for homeschoolers, and other resources to help you in your homeschooling journey.
+Harvest Homeschool highly recommends enrolling in CHEAHA (Christian Educators At Home of Anniston), a support group of homeschooling families who have come together to offer educational field trips, SAT test administration, day activities, Junior/Senior community involvement opportunities, and a Spring prom.
+With the minimal yearly membership fee, you will have access to information on events and activities in the area for homeschoolers and other resources to help you in your homeschooling journey.
 It is not mandatory that you join CHEAHA.
-More information on the services offered through CHEAHA visit http://cheaha.blogspot.com.

 2. Alabama Law

 There are very few laws in the state of Alabama concerning homeschoolers.
-One of these laws is that for each child ages 6-17 must be enrolled in either a private, public or church school.
+One of these laws is that every child ages 6-17 must be enrolled in either a private, public or church school.
 Homeschoolers fall under the category of church school.
-For each child a Church Enrollment form must be submitted to the Superintendent of the Board of Education in which the student(s) would be enrolled in public school.
-Harvest Homeschool will provide the form for each student enrolled in our church school, and will submit these forms to the Superintendent of the Board of Education.
-For those who wish to start educating their child or children before the age of 7 will need to fill out the form for church records, but will only be sent to the Superintendent if requested by the parent.
-Other records that must be kept, and submitted to Harvest Homeschool, is attendance records and high school transcripts starting in grade 9.
+Every school year and for each child a Church Enrollment form must be submitted to the Superintendent of the Board of Education in which the student(s) would be enrolled in public school.
+Harvest Homeschool will provide the form for each student enrolled in our church school and will submit these forms to the Superintendent of the Board of Education.
+Families who wish to start educating their child or children before the age of 7, will need to fill out the form for church records, but will only be sent to the Superintendent if requested by the parent.
+Other records that must be kept and submitted to Harvest Homeschool are attendance and grade records and high school transcripts starting in grade 9.
 Public and private schools require 175 days of attendance each year and 140 days required for private tutor.
-Attendance for homeschoolers is determined by “school days.”
-School days are any day you designate as a day of learning whether you are actively pursuing your educational objectives or simply going on a field trip in which education is going on.
-Harvest Homeschool requires a minimum, but not limited to 160 days a year.
-Harvest Homeschool will provide an attendance chart if needed.
-These can be downloaded under the Student Forms section of our website.
-For more information on Homeschool laws visit HSDLA website.
+Attendance for homeschoolers is determined by “instructional days.”
+Instructional days are any day you designate as a day of learning whether you are actively pursuing your educational objectives or simply going on a field trip in which learning is taking place.
+Harvest Homeschool requires a minimum, but not limited to, 160 days a year.
+Harvest Homeschool has an attendance form and a grade report available under the Student Forms section of our website.
+At the end of each semester these forms can be submitted online under the Student Attendance and Progress tab, emailed to firstname.lastname@example.org, or mailed to Harvest Church of God PO Box 1888 Anniston, AL 36207.
+For more information on Homeschool laws visit the HSDLA website.

 3. Keeping Records

 Testing is a great way to see how your child is doing academically.
-Although not required of homeschoolers, Harvest Homeschool recommends that your child be tested around the 3rd or 4th grade, and from then on.
+Although not required of homeschoolers, Harvest Homeschool recommends that your child be tested around the 3rd or 4th grade and from then on.
 There are many tests available to homeschoolers.
-Listed below are tests available for different grade levels.
+Listed below are some of the tests available for different grade levels.
 Harvest Homeschool is not responsible for administering or providing these tests.

 - California Achievement Test (CAT) administered at home 1-847-259-4444

-- Stanford Achievement Test (SAT) Offered Through CHEAHA Homeschool yearly
+- Stanford Achievement Test offered through CHEAHA Homeschool yearly

-The parent may administer the PASS and CAT test at home.
-If your child will be going on to college, the college ACT or SAT are required, but only administered through local colleges or high schools.
+The parent may administer the PASS and CAT tests at home.
+If your child will be going on to college, the college ACT or SAT are required and are only administered through local colleges or high schools.
 Alabama colleges typically require the ACT.